John Steppling (playwright): 1970s: New York, Los Angeles, "Padua Hills"

 Returning to Los Angeles, Steppling became a founding member of the Padua Hills Playwrights Workshop and Festival in 1978 along with Murray Mednick and Sam Shepard.
-Steppling remained involved in Padua for most of its 17-year existence, among other notable playwrights associated with the festival such as Maria Irene Fornes, Jon Robin Baitz, Martin Epstein, Kelly Stuart, and John O'Keefe.
+Steppling remained involved in Padua for most of its 17-year existence, among other notable playwrights associated with the festival such as María Irene Fornés, Jon Robin Baitz, Martin Epstein, Kelly Stuart, and John O'Keefe.